alick/connect6-ng/README.markdown

 # Notes
 The old connect6 project's svn history has been converted to git style by git-svn.
 Also the historical log is linked with the current project's tree by git-replace.
-However, `git clone' and simple `git pull' won't download the old history.
-To get it, add this line into origin section in the file `.git/config':
+However, `git clone` and simple `git pull` won't download the old history.
+To get it, add this line into origin section in the file `.git/config`:

     fetch = +refs/replace/*:refs/replace/*

-Then run `git pull'.
+Then run `git pull`.
 Hopefully you can see the longer history.

 [connect6]: http://code.google.com/p/connect6/
 [connect6org]: http://www.connect6.org/web/index.php